Institutional Investors

 The Borrowing Program and future funding strategy at Western Australian Treasury Corporation.

-As at 20 December 2023, WATC’s forecast borrowing program for the remainder of 2023-24, and the forward estimates period is detailed in the following table:
+The WATC forecast borrowing program across the forward estimates period is detailed in the following table:

 $B